 2017 Supporting indigenous survival in India and Mothers Radiation Lab, Fukushima, workshops at Regrowth festival, New Zealand, Shephers Ground, Port MaQuarie, Bathurst and Melbourne .
 Japanese translation of “Thinking Like a Mountain – Towards a Council of All Beings” to be released by Amazon as an e-book, started new crowdfund platform ....

 2018 Focussed on protection of Ecuador’s rainforests and the Los Cedros Biological Reserve in particular.
 Deep ecology workshops in Melbourne, Sydney, Brisbane, Newcastle, Cairns.
 Helped spark the rebirth of the Melbourne Rainforest Action Group and launch its campaign to expose the role of BHP and other Aussie mining companies in laying to waste Ecuador’s rainforests.

 2021 – after an arduous and prolonged struggle with life threatening cancer, John is back in the saddle.
-This year he has rejoined his Rainforest Information Centre colleagues working for Ecuador’s rainforests and is facilitating deep ecology workshops on the NSW Central Coast, Wollongong, Melbourne and The Channon.
+This year he has rejoined his Rainforest Information Centre colleagues working for Ecuador’s rainforests and is facilitating deep ecology workshops around Australia.

 2022 Continued facilitating deep ecology workshops around Australia.
 Campaign to protect Los Cedros from mining culminated in a decision by Ecuador’s Constitutional Court to eject the Canadian mining company based on the “Rights of Nature” clause in Ecuador’s constitution – a national and worldwide precedent.